 - You only took funds that belonged to you

 Allow us to focus on building a defense for you right now.
 We’re ready to listen to the specific facts of your case as we work to defend you.
-Contact us now and consider all of your legal options after you face white-collar crime charges.
+Contact us now and consider all of your legal options after you face white-collar crime charges in Los Angeles.

 Speak to a Lawyer About PC 186.11 Sentencing Enhancements